 Adolescent Day Treatment 8:1:1

 This program is the result of a partnership between Broome-Tioga BOCES, the State Education Department and the Greater Binghamton Health Center (OMH).
-BOCES is responsible for the educational component, while GBHC is responsible for clinical services.
+BOCES is responsible for the regents-based educational component, while GBHC is responsible for clinical services.
 A therapeutic treatment team approach is used.
-The program is designed to meet the needs of classified students age 13-18 who have mental health needs.
+The program is designed to meet the needs of classified students grades 6-12 who have mental health needs.
 The goal is re-integration into the student's home school.

 This program offers academic instruction with an inclusive focus.
 Students progress in programming to meet general NYS learning and assessment guidelines.
-Currently, this program serves primary and intermediate students grades K-6 who have learning and behavioral needs.
+Currently, this program serves students grades K-8 who have learning and behavioral needs.
 Limited counseling is available as part of this program.